 — as the Party Committee organized the garden party held in June 2010 in honor of Elizabeth and David Dodson Gray on the occasion of their retirement

-— under the leadership of Lindsa Vallee is organizing the 40th Anniversary celebrations.
+— under the leadership of Lindsa Vallee organized the 40th Anniversary celebrations. — Martha Nielsen and Mary Rose Muti are currently active.

 — was set up following the recommendations of the Transition Task Force.